mywrites/mywrites.github.io/file_services.md

 category: "Policies"
 ---
 **CONTEXT**: I created this content for a company that required standardized data center policies.
-Based on the insight the system administrator provided along with the required specifications, I created more than 30 policy documents.
+Based on insight the system administrator provided along with the required specifications, I created more than 30 policy documents.

 This policy establishes a set of standards designed to ensure that PC users may save designated amounts of data on their workstations; data that is properly stored, maintained, and protected.